molily/molily.de/_posts/2016-01-08-single-page-apps.md

   <p>As part of the [callback] function of a particular view, you could insert new DOM nodes and attach new event handlers, for instance.
 Maybe throw in some AJAX to fetch some fresh data before compiling a template in place of the server-rendered HTML.
 You could include a form that runs a PHP script on the server when JavaScript is unavailable and that returns the user to the form’s specific view with <code>header('Location: http://my-app-thing.com#submission-form')</code>.
 You could also handle query parameters, using URLs like <code>http://my-app-thing.com/?foo=bar#some-view</code>.</p>
 </blockquote>

-The goal of this structure is to have static parts, which are fully accessible and usable without JavaScript, “<q cite="https://www.smashingmagazine.com/2015/12/reimagining-single-page-applications-progressive-enhancement/#completely-static-views">side by side with views that are (potentially) highly augmented by JavaScript.</q>”
+The goal of this structure is to have static parts, which are fully accessible and usable without JavaScript, <q cite="https://www.smashingmagazine.com/2015/12/reimagining-single-page-applications-progressive-enhancement/#completely-static-views">side by side with views that are (potentially) highly augmented by JavaScript.</q>

 This is where the article tries to make a connection to dynamic web apps and JavaScript single-page apps, but falls short in my opinion.
 Any non-trivial JavaScript logic – like fetching additional data, replacing the static content, processing user input – is disconnected from the server-side logic.
 I don’t think this is a viable approach to progressive enhancement – more on this later.